 In 1997, Domino released Pavement's landmark commercial breakthrough Brighten The Corners which was followed a year later by Elliott Smith's Either/Or and in 1999 the debut album by Will Oldham as Bonnie “Prince” Billy, I See A Darkness: a series of albums that confirmed the label's reputation as the preeminent European home of American music.
 Bell's desire to work with British bands as innovative and singular as his American artists reached fruition in the late 90s with the signings of Four Tet, Clinic, James Yorkston and The Kills.

-All were acts with a distinct identity that established Domino as a label interested in creativity rather than in any particular sound or style.
-Towards the end of its first decade the label became synonymous with this new set of artists who provided a catalogue for Domino's newly opened New York office to release into the American market.
+All were acts with a distinct identity that established Domino as a label interested in creativity rather than any particular sound or style.
+Towards the end of its first decade, the label became synonymous with this new set of artists who provided a catalogue for Domino's newly opened New York office to release into the American market.

 It was a Glaswegian act that Bell signed just as Domino celebrated its tenth anniversary that would see the label enter the international mainstream.
 Franz Ferdinand's self-titled debut was released at the beginning of 2004 and went on to sell several million albums worldwide.
 While the rest of the industry was trying to catch its breath over the fact a small independent company could compete so forcefully by engaging in 'pop terrorism' (to use one of Bell's favourite phrases), Domino quickly repeated Franz Ferdinand's multi-platinum success on an even bigger scale.
 Through a series of down-to the-wire negotiations, Bell signed Sheffield's Arctic Monkeys and the label quickly released the band's debut Whatever People Say I Am, That's What I'm Not to an expectant audience.
 It was a high water mark and an unplanned-for moment in the label's history which saw the band break the record for the fastest selling debut album of all time.